PixelsCamp/talks/Augmented-Reality-What-how-and-why_António_Lima.md

 AR could be the future.
 Do you know how it works and what you can build with it?

-Apple has showcased many projects they are working on during their WWDC 2018 event, and among them, they touched on their latest AR endeavor: ARKit 2.
+There are many AR techonolgies being showcased every year by top tier companies e.g. Google, Microsoft, and Apple.
+Apple showcased during their WWDC 2018 event their latest AR endeavor: ARKit 2.

-This talk will not teach you the basics of ARKit, it will take you on a journey through the process of discovering a very promising piece of technology and creating a "useful" AR experience, and not just some technological showcase of gimmicks.
+This talk will not teach you the basics of ARKit, it will take you on a journey through the process of discovering a very promising piece of technology and creating a "useful" AR experience.

 Speaker Bio
 -----------